-(in millions) Three Months Ended March 31, 2024 2023 Cash paid for amounts included in the measurement of lease liabilities Operating cash flows for operating leases \$ 9.7 \$ 9.0 Operating cash flows for finance leases 0.1 0.1 Financing cash flows for finance leases 1.1 0.8 Right-of-use assets obtained in exchange for new lease liabilities Operating leases \$ 9.3 \$ 14.0 Finance leases - 0.3
+(in millions) Three Months Ended Six Months Ended

+March 31, 2024 2023 June 30,

+Cash paid for amounts included in the measurement of lease liabilities

+Operating cash flows for operating leases

+Operating cash flows for operating leases

+Operating cash flows for operating leases

+Operating cash flows for finance leases

+Financing cash flows for finance leases

+Right-of-use assets obtained in exchange for new lease liabilities

+Right-of-use assets obtained in exchange for new lease liabilities

+Right-of-use assets obtained in exchange for new lease liabilities

+Operating leases

+Operating leases

+Operating leases

+Finance leases

-As of March 31, 2024, we had signed leases that had not yet commenced totaling \$ 3.8 million.
-These leases will commence during the remainder of 2024 and have lease terms of two to seven years.
+As of March 31, 2024 June 30, 2024, we had signed leases lease that had not yet commenced totaling \$3.8 million \$0.1 million.
+These leases The lease will commence during the remainder of in August 2024 and have a lease terms term of two to seven three years.